xlongtang/phonegap-camera-roll/README.md

 This plugin allows you to use photos from the cameraroll (photo album) of the mobile device.

-* Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman) and ready for PhoneGap 3.0
-* Submitted and waiting for approval at PhoneGap Build ([more information](https://build.phonegap.com/plugins))
 * You can count the total number of photos and/or videos.
 * You can find photos only (videos would likely crash your app).
 * You can limit the number of returned photos by passing a `max` parameter.